jwseph/feetcode/README.md

 # FeetCode
 [Problems: Two Sum](https://code.kamiak.org/problems/two-sum)

-Dropped due to lack of use :skull:
+Dropped due to lack of use :(

-hmu joseph#9050 and I might resume
+Message me at joseph#9050, and I might resume

-:(